raspberrypilearning/flappy-astronaut/en/step_12.md

 	```python
 	sense.stick.direction_any = draw_astronaut
 	```
 - Now you need to create that `draw_astronaut` function.
 It will have a single parameter, which is the event.
-Anywhere, amongst your other functions, create your `draw_astronaut` function.
+Create your `draw_astronaut` function, and place it beneath one of your other functions.

 	```python
 	def draw_astronaut(event):